dipraj-advirkar/Troll--1-VulnHub-CTF-/README.md

 Description:

 Tr0ll was inspired by the constant trolling of the machines within the OSCP labs.
 The goal is simple, gain root and get Proof.txt from the /root directory.
 Not for the easily frustrated!
-Fair warning, there be trolls ahead
+Fair warning, there be trolls ahead...